Hypergeometric motives and the generalized Fermat equation: User's guide to Hypergeometric motives

-\begin{remark} The monodromy representation is an instance of the study of representations (with coefficients in $\CC$ or in a finite field) of the projective line $\PP^1$ unramified outside finitely many points, having fixed (up to conjugation) monodromy matrices.
-The case of three ramified points is simpler, since this case is ``rigid'' i.e. the representation (if exists) is unique up to global conjugation. \end{remark}
+\begin{remark} More generally, one can study representations of the projective line $\PP^1$ (with coefficients in $\CC$ or in a finite field) which are unramified outside finitely many points and having fixed (up to conjugation) monodromy matrices.
+The case of three ramified points is simpler, since this case is ``rigid'' (i.e. the representation is determined by the conjugacy class of the matrices $M_0$, $M_1$ and $M_\infty$ as explained in Remark 2.10 of \cite{GPV}). \end{remark}

-It is expected (for any rank) that the geometric representation matches the representation of a pure motive defined over a cyclotomic field.
-In the rank two case, this is indeed the case: the geometric representation is (up to a twist by a Hecke character) part of the new middle cohomology of the so called ``Euler's curve'' as proven in \cite{GPV}.
-Let us recall its construction: let $(a,b),(c,d)$ be a generic parameter, and let $N$ be the least common multiple of their denominators.
+The geometric representation is expected to match the (restriction to $\Gal_{\overline{\Q}(t)}$ of a) representation of a pure motive defined over a cyclotomic field (see \cite{MR534593}).
+In the rank two case the motive can be explicitly constructed: it is (up to a twist by a Hecke character) part of the new middle cohomology of the so called ``Euler's curve''.
+Explicitly, let $(a,b),(c,d)$ be a generic parameter, and let $N$ be their least common denominator.
 Define the quantities:

 and define Euler's curve by